SS George Washington: World War I

 The President again embarked on board George Washington in March 1919; arriving France 13 March, and returned at the conclusion of the historic conference 8 July 1919.
-During this voyage, the ship carried radiotelephone equipment, then a new technology, and during much of the trip Wilson was able converse with officials back in Washington.
+During this voyage, the ship carried radiotelephone equipment, then a new technology, and during much of the trip Wilson was able to converse with officials back in Washington.
 The radio transmitter was also used to broadcast entertainment to the troops, and it was planned to broadcast Wilson's 4 July Independence Day speech to accompanying vessels, which would have been the first radio address by a US president.
 However, Wilson stood too far from the microphone, and the technicians were too intimidated to try to get him to stand in the correct spot.

 During the fall of 1919, George Washington carried another group of distinguished passengers—King Albert and Queen Elizabeth of Belgium and their party.
 Arriving New York 2 October, the royal couple paid a visit before returning to Brest 12 November.
 Subsequently, the ship was decommissioned 28 November 1919 after having transported some 48,000 passengers to Europe and 34,000 back to the United States.
 The ship was turned over to the United States Shipping Board on 28 January 1920.